In 2005, Steve Jobs gave a moving and impassioned commencement speech to Stanford’s undergraduate class.

-It’s the time of year when college graduates around the country sit through commencement speeches, uncomfortable chairs, and rented gowns in order to get that piece of parchment that signifies success.
+It’s the time of year when college graduates around the country sit in uncomfortable chairs in rented gowns and suffer through interminable commencement speeches in order to get that piece of parchment that signifies adulthood.

 At some point in the self-congratulation fest, a celebrity, politician, or alumnus takes the stage to make a commencement speech about “changing the world” and “following your passions.”